bob-collective/bob-snap/README.md

-# BTCSnap with support for Ordinals
+# BOB Snap

+A MetaMask snap for all things Bitcoin.

+## Features

+Allow users to:

-Allow users to inscribe and transfer ordinals, and transfer BTC using Metamask.
+- Receive and transfer BTC
+- Inscribe and transfer ordinals
+- Mint, receive, and transfer BRC20
+- Runes support

 > **This application is only supported on testnet with Metamask Flask**